Just as spasms of neck muscles cause headaches, spasms of the pelvic muscles causes proctalgia.

 Proctalgia can be related to stress.
 It is common for doctors to refer to the mind-body connection when a person is dealing with considerable stress in their daily lives.
 The continued emotional stress causes the body to react, and the internal organs of the digestive system are acute receptors of stress.
 You may recall feeling sick to your stomach during stressful events.
 Over the counter medications for gastric pain may alleviate the symptoms, but the root cause of the pain must be also addressed.
 This may mean adopting stress-relieving therapies.

 There are several treatments for proctalgia.
 The first is natural vegetable powder in a dose of three heaping tablespoonfuls per day.
 With this dose, a person should have large, soft bowel movements that stretch out the muscles and help prevent muscle spasms.

-If this does not work, muscle relaxants such as Diazepam can be used to relax the muscles.
+If natural vegetable powder does not work, muscle relaxants can be used to help achieve the same results.

 Pelvic muscle retraining may also be helpful.
 If voluntary muscles are in spasm, a person can be trained to relax these muscles by doing special exercises.

 The main focus of pelvic muscle retraining is to teach individuals how to relax and contract (squeeze) the muscles at the anal sphincter.
 A small sensor is placed at the rectum or vagina.
 The person stays dressed, and sits in a comfortable lounge chair.
 The sensor is connected by a cable to a computer.
 The computer records and measures the muscle movement while the individual watches the computer screen.